rubyrazor/petitio-mat/README.md

 ### Development

 I use _Handlebars templates_ to create HTML dynamically as users provide the input.
-I create with the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and client-side JavaScript a signature field where registered users can sign the petition with the cursor.
+I employ [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and client-side JavaScript to create a signature field where registered users can sign the petition with the cursor.
 The signature and other user info is stored in a local database managed with _PostgreSQL_.
+I use clients-side JavaScript to create the spinning reels effect known from slot machines.
 To remember who has already signed the petition and to check viewing permissions, I set a cookie.
 I use _Express Router_ to create subrouters and channel requests.

 ### Security